Shachihoko: Origins

 Shachihoko evolved from Chiwen, an animal in the Chinese tale from the Han dynasty (202 BC - 220 AD), and is known as Shibi in Japan.
 First found in the Eastern Han dynasty portrait brick “Visitation”, Chiwen appears as a component that covers the roof ridge and protects the building from fire.
-The animal is popularized in Japan during the Nara (710 AD - 794 AD) and Heian period (794 AD - 1185), and become a widely used element of Japanese roof construction during the Sengoku period (1467–1651).
+The animal was popularized in Japan during the Nara (710 AD - 794 AD) and Heian period (794 AD - 1185), and became a widely used element of Japanese roof construction during the Sengoku period (1467–1651).

 Other descriptions propose that Shachihoko probably derived from the ancient Vedic sea creature in Hindu mythology, known as Makara, a Sanskrit term for sea monster.
 It is a powerful protector and servant of various deities that appears in half-fish and half-beast, often depicted with a dragon emerging from its mouth and characterized by an elongated nose that resembles an elephant.
 In Southeast Asia, Makara is frequently used to adorn temple lintels and arches or as rain spouts.